 Winsted City Government

-The Winsted City Council includes: front Mayor Steve Stotko and Council Member Bonnie Quast; back council members George Schulenberg, Dave Mochinski*, and Tom Ollig. *Mochinski resigned from the council in December 2012, after the photo was taken.
-Council Member Max Fasching (not pictured) was appointed Jan.
-15, 2013.
+The Winsted City Council includes: front Mayor Steve Stotko and Council Member Bonnie Quast; back council members George Schulenberg, Max Fasching, and Tom Ollig.

 City Clerk-Treasurer Deb Boelter

 Officers Jim Lammers, Tyler Bruns, and Dylan Reiner